PX4/PX4-user_guide/en/flight_controller/modalai_fc_v1.md

 ## Support

-Please visit http://support.modalai.com/ for more information.
+Please visit the [ModalAI Forum](https://forum.modalai.com/category/10/flight-core) for more information.